This post shows you: Fort Canning Walk & Hike Guide – Trails, History & Nature in Singapore

 2. Sally Port

-There are three Sally Ports in Fort Canning, though only one remains today.
-This historic feature was a discreet door, allowing secretive entry and exit from the fort.
+There were three Sally Ports in Fort Canning, though only one remains today.
+This historic feature was a discreet door that allowed secretive entry and exit from the fort.

 The remaining Sally Port offers a glimpse into the past, showcasing the fort’s strategic design.
 Exploring it provides insight into the military tactics and historical significance of Fort Canning.